kvriet/pneumatics/index.md

 nav_order: 0
 ---

-# Pneumatics Projects
+\\ # Pneumatics Projects

-{: .fs-9 }
+{: .fs-6 }

-Pneumatics Projects helps you design and build pneumatically actuated projects.
-The documentation is based on questions I commonly get from students.
-I decided to answer them all in one place, so you can easily find the reference material.
+This website helps you design and build pneumatically actuated projects.
+The documentation is based on questions I frequently get from students.
 {: .fs-4 .fw-300 }

 _Are you a TU/e student and your question isn't answered here?
 Send me a message on the TU/e Teams and I'll try to help you._